 Again it is a behavior typical of a young cat.
 Kittens like to hide behind a corner and ambush you as soon as you pass by, cats are specialists at this, and usually, they are playing.

-They are not doing it to really harm you.
+They are not doing it to harm you.
 They would swipe at you, mainly your legs, jump at you, and then run away to hide on another corned.

+When he grew up, he didn’t do that to me anymore.
+So we play running with each other.
 In some rare instances, if they are mad or feel threatened, they may swipe at you to let you know they don’t like whatever is happening.

 Somehow he thinks I can’t see him.

 So cats do follow you and then run away.
 Usually, they follow you, poke you, and then run away, expecting you to follow them.
-When they act like this, usually they do not want to harm you; they want a playmate.
+When they act like this, they typically do not want to harm you; they want a playmate.

-- Why do cats want you to walk them to their food?
+Why do cats want you to walk them to their food?

-- How to get a cat to stop walking in front of you?
+How to get a cat to stop walking in front of you?

-It is a challenging habit to make your cat stop.
-You can try training your cat, knowing that he will get between and under your feet, on purpose stop and tell him “NO” each time he tries to do it, make him stop and tell him NO.
+Making your cat stop walking in front of you is a challenging habit.
+However, you can try training your cat, knowing that he will get between and under your feet.
+For example, when he does it on purpose, stop and tell him “NO” each time he tries to do it.

-- Why does my cat swipe at me when i pet him?
+Why does my cat swipe at me when I pet him?

 If you try petting your cat when he is in such a mood, he may try to swipe at you.
-If you want to get him more willing to be touched, give him some treats, and when he eats, pet him, he will get more used to your petting.
+If you want to get him more willing to be touched, give him some treats, and when he eats, pet him; he will get more used to your petting.

-- Why do cats swipe at each other?
+Why do cats swipe at each other?